The NSF NCAR Mesa Lab and Fleischmann buildings will be closed on Monday, Dec. 23, due to nearby water leak.

 Inclusive Scientific Meetings: An Implementation Guide

-Science meetings are an important place to focus DEI efforts because they are the backbone of science and key to the development of a successful scientific career.
+Science meetings are an important place to focus efforts to create more welcoming spaces because they are the backbone of science and key to the development of a successful scientific career.
 As such, this guide was developed to be a companion document to the organization 500 Women Scientists’ Inclusive Scientific Meetings Guide in order to provide more concrete examples of how to put their suggestions into practice.

-This document was developed with those who are new to DEI in mind, with the goal of making the implementation of the original guide’s suggestions easier for meeting organizers.
+This document was developed with those who are new to these concepts in mind, with the goal of making the implementation of the original guide’s suggestions easier for meeting organizers.

 This guide is not meant to be a replacement of the original 500 Women Scientists’ Inclusive Scientific Meetings guide, rather it is meant as a complement to it.